Aaron Garcia (American football): San Francisco 49ers

-Return to the Dragons
+New York Dragons (second stint)

-On February 26, 2006, Garcia suffered a fractured tibia and fibula, ending his season.
+Garcia led the AFL in passing touchdowns in 2003.
+On February 26, 2006, he suffered a fractured tibia and fibula, ending his season.
 He was replaced by Juston Wood and later Nick Browder.
 At the time of the injury, Garcia had thrown more touchdown passes than any pro quarterback, however, Andy Kelly and Clint Dolezel moved ahead of Garcia while he was injured.

 On June 2, 2007, Garcia became the fourth quarterback in AFL history to throw 800 touchdowns, joining Dolezel, Sherdrick Bonner, and Kelly.

-In 2008, Garcia led the Dragons to the playoffs despite finishing the season with an 8-8 record.
-In the first round playoff game, Garcia and the Dragons defeated a heavily favored Dallas Desperados team who finished the year at 12-4.
+In 2008, Garcia led the Dragons to the playoffs despite finishing the season with an 8–8 record.
+In the first round playoff game, Garcia and the Dragons defeated a heavily favored Dallas Desperados team who finished the year at 12–4.
 Garcia and Dolezel squared off at quarterback against each other, and Garcia out dueled Dolezel throwing nine touchdown passes to Dolezel's seven.
 The following week, New York lost on the final play of the game to the Philadelphia Soul, who would go on to win ArenaBowl XXII.

-Jacksonville Sharks
+Jacksonville Sharks (first stint)

-The Arena Football League suspended operations in 2009.
-On January 21, 2010, Garcia signed with the expansion Jacksonville Sharks when the Arena Football League reformed in 2010.
-On May 1, 2010, Garcia threw his 900th touchdown pass to Sale' Key in a 62-60 win over the Tulsa Talons.
+The AFL suspended operations in 2009.
+On January 21, 2010, Garcia signed with the expansion Jacksonville Sharks when the AFL reformed in 2010.
+On May 1, 2010, Garcia threw his 900th touchdown pass to Sale' Key in a 62–60 win over the Tulsa Talons.
 On June 5, 2010, Garcia became the all-time leader in passing touchdowns in Arena Football history, with 932 touchdown passes thrown.
 On April 30, 2011, Garcia connected with Jeron Harvey for his 1,000th career touchdown pass.
-Jacksonville Sharks went on to beat in-state rival Orlando Predators 76-55.
-On July 22, 2011, Garcia became the first AFL quarterback to cross the 50,000 yard milestone in a 75-56 victory over the Spokane Shock.
-On August 12, 2011, with two seconds remaining in the 4th quarter, Garcia threw the winning touchdown pass as time expired in ArenaBowl XXIV to win his first Arena Bowl title for the Jacksonville Sharks.
+Jacksonville Sharks went on to beat in-state rival Orlando Predators 76–55.
+On July 22, 2011, Garcia became the first AFL quarterback to cross the 50,000 yard milestone in a 75–56 victory over the Spokane Shock.
+On August 12, 2011, with two seconds remaining in the 4th quarter, Garcia threw the winning touchdown pass as time expired in ArenaBowl XXIV to win his first ArenaBowl title for the Jacksonville Sharks.
+Garcia garnered AFL Offensive Player of the Year and first-team All-Arena recognition for his performance during the 2011 season.

 San Antonio Talons

 On September 27, 2011, Garcia was officially announced as the first player to sign with the relocated San Antonio Talons franchise.

-On March 29, 2012, Garcia was strip sacked on the six yard line but was able to recover the ball and go into the end zone for a fumble recovery score in a 47-34 road victory over the Orlando Predators.
-Garcia lead the Talons to a 14-4 record, and a Central Division Championship.
-With the top seed in the National Conference, the Talons were upset 35-34 by the Utah Blaze after Garcia was sacked on 4th and goal with 2:50 remaining in the game.
+On March 29, 2012, Garcia was strip sacked on the six yard line but was able to recover the ball and go into the end zone for a fumble recovery score in a 47–34 road victory over the Orlando Predators.
+Garcia lead the Talons to a 14–4 record, and a Central Division Championship.
+With the top seed in the National Conference, the Talons were upset 35–34 by the Utah Blaze after Garcia was sacked on 4th and goal with 2:50 remaining in the game.
 After the 2012 season, the Talons offered a contract to Garcia, but Garcia decided to sign elsewhere.